CameronHudson8/IskPrinter-Site/public/js/javascript-client/docs/WarsApi.md

 var opts = {
-  'datasource': "tranquility", // String | The server name you would like data from 'maxWarId': 56, // Number | Only return wars with ID smaller than this.
+  'datasource': "tranquility", // String | The server name you would like data from 'ifNoneMatch': "ifNoneMatch_example", // String | ETag from a previous request.
+A 304 will be returned if this matches the current ETag
-  'userAgent': "userAgent_example", // String | Client identifier, takes precedence over headers 'xUserAgent': "xUserAgent_example" // String | Client identifier, takes precedence over User-Agent };
+  'maxWarId': 56 // Number | Only return wars with ID smaller than this.
+};

 var callback = function(error, data, response) {